To catch a fish

 Then we saw the fish.
 It looked like a big bluegill and was swimming in a shaded spot near the dock.
 It didn’t look particularly hungry or interested in anything at first.
 Until it flicked its tail, I wasn’t sure it was alive.
 I wished it would swim away, but it didn’t.
 It raised the fish equivalent of an eyebrow and looked up as if to say, “Well, how are we going to handle this?”

 I am not much of a fisherman.
 In theory, I appreciate the practice.
 I understand and praise the Method feeder fishing tips you can find to lure in the things.
-In fact, in private dreams, I see myself with sun-bleached hair, a weathered face, and a week’s worth of scruff as I point my boat out into the bay in search of the day’s catch.
-In reality, you’ll find me at the counter at Fresh Market with eye on the freshness of whatever is on ice that day.
+In fact, in private dreams, I see myself with sun-bleached hair, a weathered face, and a week’s worth of scruff as I point my boat out into the bay in search of the day’s catch!
+In reality, you’ll find me at the counter at Fresh Market with an eye on the freshness of whatever is on ice that day.
 I’ve spent so long searching for fishing tips online to try and improve my fisherman skills, but I’m no good.
 I’m not a born fisherman….although I do still love a relaxing day out on a boat!

 The failure on my part to become a fisherman by this time in my life is no one’s fault but my own.
 I come from a long line of folks who spent countless mornings on the lake in search of bass, crappie, and catfish.
 They even went on a few chartered fishing trips (Read More about these here) which they enjoyed so much; lounging around in the sun on beautiful ships, doing nothing but their favourite hobby.
 They took me along to the local events as much as I wanted.
 For whatever reason, I tended more toward the midnight fireside guitars than the daybreak fishing trips.
 This was fine up until the point my son asked me to teach him to fish.